allcloud-io/practical-python/README.md

 ### Linux Users

-You probably don't need assistance, but in case you do - [there you go][14].
+You probably feel you don't need assistance, but in case that's not true - [there you go][14].

 ## Using the Python Interpreter